Or search by topic

-There are 46 NRICH Mathematical resources connected to Mental calculation strategies, you may find related items under Calculations and Numerical Methods.Broad Topics > Calculations and Numerical Methods > Mental calculation strategies
+There are 52 NRICH Mathematical resources connected to Mental calculations, you may find related items under Calculations and numerical methods.Broad Topics > Calculations and numerical methods > Mental calculations

 Can you spot the mistake in this video?
 How would you work out the answer to this calculation?